-Under current rules, the person really owning or controlling the assets, also known as the “beneficial owner” can easily remain behind the scene by setting up companies or trusts in jurisdictions that do not require to register the beneficial owner of the company or by hiring nominees or proxies to sign the papers.
+A beneficial owner is a natural person who enjoys the benefits of ownership of an asset, even though title to the property owned is marked on another name.
+Under the current financial rules, the person actually owning or controlling the assets can easily remain behind the scene by setting up anonymous companies or trusts in jurisdictions that do not require to register the beneficial owner of the company or by hiring nominees or proxies to sign the papers.

-The results of the project were summarised in a synthesis report published in April 2017 Under the Shell: Ending Money Laundering in Europe which can be downloaded here.
-The results were used to push for a legislative and behavioral change towards greater transparency around beneficial ownership.
-Because we should not have to rely on leaks for the kind of information that was revealed in the Panama Papers.
+The results of the project are summarised in a synthesis report published in April 2017 Under the Shell: Ending Money Laundering in Europe which can be downloaded here.
+The results were used to push for a legislative and behavioural change towards greater transparency around beneficial ownership.